 - Applied Physical Science

-Students can select a concentration to tailor their general associate degree in science program to match their career goals and interests.
-Depending on their goals, they can choose between computer science, biology, physics, engineering, health sciences, and chemistry, among others.
-However, if they opt for an Associate of Applied Science degree, then they can already benefit from specialized programs like dental hygiene, nursing, or emergency medical services.
-At times, they may take longer to complete than a general associate degree program.
+Students can select a concentration to tailor their program to their career goals and interests.
+Examples include computer science, biology, physics, engineering, health sciences, and chemistry, among others.
+However, if they opt for an Associate of Applied Science degree, then they can enjoy specialized programs like dental hygiene, nursing, or emergency medical services.
+In some cases, AAS programs may take longer to complete than general associate degree programs.
 Still, they allow for more generous credit transfers to a bachelor’s degree program.
 They can also be more conducive to immediate employment upon graduation.

 What is the career outlook for an associate of science degree?

-According to the BLS, associate degree graduates may earn over $800 per week on average.
+According to the Bureau of Labor Statistics (BLS), associate degree graduates may earn over $800 per week on average.
 The median salary for associate degree holders is $47,078 per year.
 Graduates with an associate of science degree can pursue engineering technician, dental hygienist, and web developer roles.
-Some degrees in engineering fields or dental hygiene can lead to higher salary potential.
-Students can also transfer to a bachelor’s program with their AS degree credits and complete that degree in less than four years.
+Some degrees in engineering fields or dental hygiene can lead to a higher salary potential.
+Plus, students can also transfer to a bachelor’s program with their AS degree credits.
+This will allow them to complete that degree in less than four years.

-Associate’s degrees provide the skills one needs to get started in a good career.
-Some of the best associate degrees lead to jobs that pay well, with careers that best align with one’s interests and educational aspirations.
-Some of the associate degrees that pay well lie in the area of skilled trades.
-AS degree holders can go into careers like lawyers, doctors, engineers, or therapists; however, they may need an advanced degree to grow in these fields.
+Associate’s degrees provide the skills necessary to get started in a good career.
+Some of the best associate degrees lead to jobs that pay well and align with one’s interests and educational aspirations.
+Some of the associate degrees that pay the most lie in the area of skilled trades.
+Moreover, AS degree holders can eventually work as lawyers, doctors, engineers, or therapists.
+Still, they may need an advanced degree to grow in these fields.

-The Bureau of Labor Statistics reports that demand is high for people with specialized knowledge and skills, whether they have AS or AAS degrees.
-This includes many careers in manufacturing like machining, welding, automation, mechanics, industrial maintenance, and construction.
+The Bureau of Labor Statistics reports that demand is high for professionals with specialized knowledge and skills.
+This includes graduates with either AS or AAS degrees.
+It also encompasses many careers in manufacturing like machining, welding, automation, mechanics, industrial maintenance, and construction.
 Other associate’s degree jobs in the skilled trades area include:

-Associate degrees that pay well lie in the field of information technology, according to the Bureau of Labor Statistics.
+Associate degrees that pay well can also be found in the field of information technology, according to the Bureau of Labor Statistics.
 Careers in computer repairs, maintaining computer hardware, and managing computer networks begin with an associate degree in science.
 Students who wish to be software developers, computer programmers, and network troubleshooters will find many opportunities available for them.
-However, they may have to get an advanced degree to grow in these fields.
+They may have to get an advanced degree to grow in these fields, though.

 There are many opportunities available in the agriculture-related field and agri-businesses.
-Students can find jobs in farms, cooperatives, horticulture services, implement dealers, greenhouses, and agriculture consulting firms.
-Opportunities abound in regular business areas like accounting, management, marketing, and other entry-level roles with an AS degree.
+Students can find jobs in farms, cooperatives, horticulture services, greenhouses, and agriculture consulting firms.
+Opportunities abound in regular business areas like accounting, management, and marketing.

-The medical field or healthcare is one of the fastest-growing job sectors in the U.S., so there is a massive demand for medical workers.
-These frontline workers, from nursing aides to personal care providers have saved millions of lives during the pandemic.
-One can secure a top-quality job with an associate’s degree but may need an advanced degree to grow in the field.
+Healthcare is one of the fastest-growing job sectors in the U.S., so there is a massive demand for medical workers.
+From nursing aides to personal care providers, frontline workers have saved millions of lives during the pandemic.
+Currently, one can secure a top-quality job with an associate’s degree but may need an advanced degree to grow in the field.